KanchiMoe/Charlotte-timeline/episodes.rst

 ..
 [5] Assuming that the school would have it's enterance ceremony on Monday.

 ..
-[6] As an inconsistancy, there is a calendar on the wall at ``22:54`` which has the number "5" shown, to indicate May, but I'm ignoring this per X
+[6] As an inconsistancy, there is a calendar on the wall at ``22:54`` which has the number "5" shown, to indicate May, but I'm ignoring this per #7 below.

 ..
 [7] There is a calendar at ``23:17``, above Ayumi's head which shows April.
 The writing is a bit faint, but visible.

 ..
+[8] It appears they spend the entire day moving in, starting in the morning (``18:26``).
+Tomori and Joujirou are leaving  but Ayumi says she is about to make dinner, implying the evening.
+[9]_

-[8] It's not possible to determine when exactly the move into the dorms happened.
-We could assume it happened the next day (Wednesday, 8th April) or at the weekend (10 (Friday)-12 (Sunday))
+..
+[9] It's not possible to determine when exactly the move into the dorms happened.
+We could assume it happened the next day (seeing as Hoshinoumi Academy moves quickly (and would have allowed them to not be present at school during the move in)) or at the weekend of that week.